Cloud-SPAN/nerc-metagenomics03-qc-assembly/_episodes/01-logging-onto-cloud.md

 ## Instructions

 ### Create a folder for the course
 To keep things tidy and easily accessible, create a folder (or directory) to keep everything related to this course: your login key file, your notes, data, etc. If you have completed the Prenomics or Genomics course, you will have already made a `cloudspan` folder.
-If that is the case, you can navigate to your existing folder and move onto **Downloading your login key**.
+If that is the case, you can navigate to your existing folder and move onto the **Downloading your login key** step.

 In theory you can make your Cloud-SPAN directory anywhere in your file system but we recommend making it inside your Desktop folder, to make it easy to access.